mheyer32/alienbreed3d2/docs/extended_modding/binary/PlayerProgression.md

 The Player Progression File stores key statistics pertaining to the progress that a player has made overall, as distinct from regular game saves that include only the level and inventory.

 Unlike other files described here, the Player Progression File is a binary asset created by the game on exit and has no corresponding source format.
+The file is saved as `progress.tkgd` in the main game directory.

 ## Chunks